get-smooth/crypto-lib/src/libMPC/README.md

 The element $t$ shall be as protected as a secret key, to prevent $B$ from stealing $A$ token.
 In the description, Alice has more duty regarding to the protection of this secret.

+# Performing a Multisignature with libMPC FROST (WIP)

+The generation and distribution of FROST's shares are out of scope of its specification.
+However [FROST-RFC] https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/15/ specifies a trusted key dealer generation which is the most obvious.
+The DKG is implemented in the class SCL_FROST_TDealer.
+In the future the more decentralized chill-DKG shall be implemented.

 # Testing